giovanicascaes/resize-observer-example/README.md

 ### How to run

-Navigate to directory and run `yarn && yarn start`
+Navigate to root directory and run `yarn && yarn start`